Stick to Your New Year’s Resolution like Glue!

 4. Take action by applying your new methods & behaviors immediately.
 Join a fitness class, buy a healthy cookbook, empty your pantry of junk food, schedule workout dates with your friends, etc.

-5. Display your resolution as a reminder in places you look often, like the bathroom mirror, your computer, smartphone notification, etc. Share your resolution with your friends & family so they can help encourage & support you, they may even want to join you!
+5. Display your resolution as a reminder in places you look often, like the bathroom mirror, your computer, smartphone notification, etc. By the way, make sure that the heating system of your bathroom is properly working and if not, just look for rancho bernardo plumber.
+Share your resolution with your friends & family so they can help encourage & support you, they may even want to join you!
 Limit your exposure to people who are likely to encourage resolution-breaking.

 6. Substitute a bad habit with a good one that you LIKE!
 If you are a couch potato & can’t stand running, don’t choose running to lose weight.
 Try out new activities like stand up paddleboarding, swimming, or yoga & you’re sure to find one you like.
 If you eat junk food for every meal, but can’t stand spinach, don’t force yourself to eat spinach, explore a variety of vegetables & eat ones you ENJOY!
 Be creative & challenge yourself to discover a new, healthy & PLEASURABLE lifestyle.